raspberrypilearning/integer-classifier/en/step_2.md

 numbers = tf.keras.datasets.mnist
 ```

 `mnist` is just the name of the dataset of numbers you're loading.
-It stands for 'Modified National Institute of Standards and Technology', which is the group that put it together, if you're curious.
+It stands for 'Modified National Institute of Standards and Technology', which is the name of the group that put it together.
 --- /task ---

 Now that the data is loaded, you need to put it into some variables so you can use it later.
 Because the `load_data` function you'll be using returns two **tuples**, you'll have to supply the variable names as tuples too.